My Quiet Kitchen

 two photos showing sautéing onion and peppers.

-2. Add bell pepper and garlic, and cook for another 2 to 3 minutes, stirring frequently.
+2. Add the bell pepper and garlic, and cook for another 2 to 3 minutes, stirring frequently.

 adding remaining ingredients to pot before simmering.